 There are many types of Chinese rice noodles and they come in different shapes and forms.
 Authentic beef chow fun calls for a particular type named Sa-ho fun (沙河粉).

 - Sa-ho fun are wide, slightly thick, non-transparent rice noodles.
+They are different from Mei Fun which are thin rice vermicelli noodles.

 - You may find them with different spellings such as Sa-ho fan, Sha he fen, etc. Show Chinese character 沙河粉 to the shop assistant if you have trouble finding them in Chinese stores.